 Development charges are intended to pay for the initial round of capital costs needed to service new development over an identified planning period.
 This is based on the overarching principle that "growth pays for growth".
 However, the DCA and associated regulation includes several statutory adjustments and deductions that prevent these costs from fully being recovered by growth.
-Such adjustments include, but are not limited to: ineligible costs, including operating and maintenance costs; ineligible services, including, tourism facilities, parkland acquisition, etc.; statutory 10 per cent discount for "soft" or general services; deductions for costs that exceed historical service level caps; and statutory exemptions for specific uses (i.e. industrial expansions).
+Such adjustments include, but are not limited to: ineligible costs, including operating and maintenance costs; ineligible services, including, tourism facilities, parkland acquisition, etc.; a 10 per cent discount on costs for "soft" or general services; deductions for costs that exceed historical service level caps; and statutory exemptions for specific uses (e.g. industrial expansions).

-4. The Development-Related Capital Program is Subject to Change
+4. The Development-Related Capital Program is Subject to Change be changes to project timing, scope and costs through the City's normal annual budget process.

 It is recommended that Council adopt the development-related capital program developed for the purposes of the 2019 DC Background Study.
-However, it is recognized that the DC Background Study is a point-in-time analysis and there may be changes to project timing, scope and costs through the City's normal annual budget process.
+However, it is recognized that the DC Background Study is a point-in-time analysis and there may